bakshay96/metta-social/README.md

 <h2>Search Component</h2>
 <li>Provides an input box for users to enter a currency code.</li>
 <h2>Request Handling</h2>
-<li>When user submit the currency code, the app sends a request to the external API using Axios.</li>
+<li>When a user submits the currency code, the app sends a request to the external API using Axios.</li>
 <li>Displays a loading indicator while waiting for the API response.</li>
-<li>After successfull api request user will get the information about related contries
+<li>After a successful API request user will get the information about related countries
 <h2>Deployment</h2>
-<li>The metta-social Currency  App is deployed using Netlify for hosting the application.</li>
+<li>The metta-social Currency  App is deployed using Vercel for hosting the application.</li>

 </ul>